 Both McKee and Hyler voted against.
-McKee, a former Corning Inc. (GLW) executive and president of the Corning Museum of Glass, considered resigning after the board vote, according to Mullin.
+McKee, a former Corning Inc. (GLW:US) executive and president of the Corning Museum of Glass, considered resigning after the board vote, according to Mullin.
 She didn’t respond to voicemails and an e-mail seeking comment yesterday.

 Hyler is a former chief operating officer for First Citizens Bank and now serves as managing director of Raleigh- based Investors Management Corp.
 Hyler said yesterday he would appear before the commission as ordered.
 He declined to comment further.